gardencompose/garden-compose/README.md

 ![Welcome](https://raw.githubusercontent.com/gardencompose/gardencompose/main/docs/screenshots/welcome.png)

-**Compose 4 GTK** is a Kotlin library that brings the Jetpack Compose-style declarative UI development model to native Linux applications using GTK 4 and Libadwaita (Adw).
+**Garden Compose** is a Kotlin library that brings the Jetpack Compose-style declarative UI development model to native Linux applications using GTK 4, Libadwaita (Adw) and more!
 With this library, developers can build modern, responsive desktop applications in Kotlin, combining the power of Compose with the native capabilities of GTK.

-Documentation is available on https://gardencompose.github.io/gardencompose.
+Documentation is available on https://garden-compose.github.io/garden-compose.

 ### Benefits for Users

-Applications built with Compose 4 GTK integrate seamlessly into GNOME, offering a look and feel consistent with other GTK applications.
+Applications built with Garden Compose integrate seamlessly into GNOME, offering a look and feel consistent with other GTK applications.

 They are customizable, accessible, and performant—leveraging modern APIs like Wayland and the latest optimizations from